run-ai/docs/docs/developer/admin-rest-api/rest-users.md

 ## ****  INTERNAL API ISSUES
 ```
 * Create User is not returning any response (except 200 I guess).  its inconsistent with projects, departments etc which return the object itself.
 At least want the User ID returned so I can use it for further manipulation
-* Not seeing a user-get
+* Not seeing a user-get api
+* Update user returns   {"success":true} which is inconsistent with other objects
+* API uses 'users' where all the rest use singular.

 ```